lsoares/stores/readme.md

 ### Run the app

-1. Run `docker-compose run` at the root to start the webapp, backend, and data importer.
+1. Run `docker-compose up` at the root to start the webapp, backend, and data importer.
 2. Wait a few seconds because the loader takes a while to import stores to the local database
 3. [Go to localhost:8080](http://localhost:8080)